 - Originals and copies of insurance cards and documentation of health, homeowner/renter, auto and life insurance coverage.

 - An inventory of valuable personal property.
-“It’s fairly easy to take a video of your property, but you should also separately document the value of the items by keeping receipts, written appraisals, and documentation of any home improvements,” Sen noted.
+You can take a video of your property, but it's also a good idea to separately document the value of certain items by keeping receipts, written appraisals, and documentation of any home improvements.

 - Records of property ownership, such as a copy of your most recent property tax bill.